-The Company's board of directors met seven times during 2019.
-The audit committee met four times in 2019.
-The compensation, nominating and corporate governance committee met five times in 2019.
-Each Board and committee member attended at least 75% of the aggregate number of meetings of the Board and of the committees on which they served, held during the portion of the last fiscal year for which they were directors or committee members, respectively.
-The Company's independent directors met seven times in regularly scheduled executive sessions during fiscal year 2019, at which only independent directors were present in compliance with applicable Nasdaq listing standards.
-Dr. Belldegrun, the Chairman of the Company's board of directors during 2019, presided over the executive sessions.
+The Company's Directors met five times during 2020.
+The Audit Committee met four times in 2020.
+The Compensation, Nominating and Corporate Governance Committee met five times in 2020.
+The Compliance Committee met four times during 2020.
+Each Board and committee member attended at least 75% of the aggregate number of meetings of the Board and of the committees on which they served, held during the portion of the last fiscal year for which they were Directors or committee members, respectively.
+The Company's independent directors met five times in regularly scheduled executive sessions during fiscal year 2020, at which only independent directors were present in compliance with applicable Nasdaq listing standards.
+Dr. Belldegrun, the Chair of the Company's Board of Directors during 2020, presided over the executive sessions.

-Information Regarding Audit and Compensation, Nominating and Corporate Governance Committees of the Board of Directors
+Information Regarding Audit, Compensation, Nominating and Corporate Governance and Compliance Committees of the Board of Directors

-Our audit committee and compensation, nominating and corporate governance committee have authority to engage legal counsel or other experts or consultants, as each deems appropriate to carry out its responsibilities.
+Our Audit Committee, Compensation, Nominating and Corporate Governance Committee and Compliance Committee have authority to engage legal counsel or other experts or consultants, as each deems appropriate to carry out its responsibilities.
 Our Board has determined that each member of these committees meets the applicable Nasdaq rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.

-The following table provides our current committee membership for 2019 for each of these committees.
+The following table provides our current committee membership for 2020 for each of these committees.

-Name Audit Compensation Nominating and Corporate Governance
+Audit Compensation Nominating and Corporate Governance Compliance

-Arie Belldegrun Х
+Arie Belldegrun, M.D., FACS •

+Kathryn E. Falberg •

-Cynthia M. Butitta Х X
+Cynthia M. Butitta • •

-Fred E. Cohen Х
+Fred E. Cohen, M.D. • •

-Kathryn E. Falberg X

-Stuart Holden Х
+Stuart Holden, M.D. • •

-Ran Nussbaum Х
+Ran Nussbaum •

+Shawn C. Tomasello •

-Total number of committee meetings in 2019 4 5
+Total number of committee meetings in 2020 4 5 4

-\ Committee Chairperson
+\ Committee Chair